Ten Things to Know Before Choosing a Drug or Alcohol Treatment Program

 When a facility verifies your insurance policy, it is a great train of thought to not just settle for the first program.
 Some programs will claim they accept insurance to only find out they do not and you get a bigger bill later.
 Or other programs will tell you, your insurance doesn’t work and you will have to pay $25,000 for you to come into the program.
 If this is the case, it is best to contact your insurance carrier to see which programs your insurance will accept.
-You can also go onto Counseling Finder and search by your insurance to verify programs that can accept your insurance.
+You can also go to Counseling Finder and search by your insurance to verify programs that can accept your insurance.
 There is always a way to find a program that will accept your insurance and not be trapped by a bait and switch where you are required to mortgage your home to pay for treatment.
 There is no cure for alcoholism or substance abuse addiction.
 We would never recommend that you mortgage or take loans you can’t afford to pay for treatment because there is no guarantee in recovery.
 It is up the individual seeking treatment to receive the tools to help and maintain once they leave treatment.
 This is the tough part, but there are great programs that are in or out of network with your insurance that can be able to help without coming out of pocket.
 Just keep in mind, if you do have a deductible you may be required those fees.
-Make sure to confirm in writing from the facility what is required financially to enter treatment to protect yourself from any misrepresentations.
 Do the research.

 - Aftercare and Discharge Summary

 When speaking with a facility, this is another great question to ask is about their aftercare program.
-Do they offer an aftercare program or will they make recommendation for a step down program in the area or transitioning home?
-Some programs will have a step down from inpatient treatment, to outpatient with housing, and then transitional sober living.
+Do they offer an aftercare program or will they make the recommendation for a step-down program in the area or transitioning home?
+Some programs will have a step down from inpatient treatment to outpatient with housing, and then transitional sober living.
 This varies from program to program depending on your needs.
 They can also provide you with resources upon your discharge summary and recommendations by the facility.